TithiHunka/Crude-oil-Prediction/README.md

 |15| 12_diffSumImports(kmt)   |  Sum Refinery Intake|
 |16| Target  | The label for the crude oil data (whether production will grow or not)|

+## Steps followed
+- Installing & Importing Libraries
+- Data Acquisition
+- Data Description
+- Data Pre-Profiling
+- Data Pre-Processing
+- Exploratory Data Analysis
+- Data Post Processing
+     - Feature scaling
+     - Splitting
+     - PCA

+- Model Development & Evaluation

+     - Analyze which Algo Classifier predicts the BEST RESULT and also check the Computation Time

+     - Hyper-parameters Tuning of the model

+     - Analyzing the Test File

+- Prepare the submission file which should have only two columns viz. the KEY/INDEX column(Id) and TARGET column(label)

+- To write the final data to the submission file which is .csv without HEADER and INDEX